themesberg/flowbite/content/forms/number-input.md

 ## JavaScript behaviour

-Use the **Collapse** class to create an object with a trigger and target element, where the target element will be collapsed or expanded based on the events dispatched on the trigger element.
-This can be used to toggle another element such as a dropdown menu or a hamburger navbar.
+Use the **InputCounter** object from the Flowbite JS API to create a number input component with increment and decrement buttons that can be used to increase or decrease the value of the input.

 ### Object parameters

-Use the object parameters from the Collapse object to set the trigger element, target element, and the options including callback functions.
+Use the object parameters from the InputCounter object to set the target, increment, and decrement elements as well as the options object.

 <div class="relative my-10 overflow-x-auto shadow-md sm:rounded-lg">
   <table class="w-full text-sm text-left text-gray-500 dark:text-gray-400">